AI Decision Graph

 Choose RAG for private or changing knowledge.
 Choose fine-tuning for repeated behavior, style, or task consistency.

-RAG vs Long ContextRAG vs Long Context: When Is Retrieval Worth It?
+RAG vs Long ContextRAG vs Long Context: Does Long Context Replace Retrieval?

-Use long context for bounded source material and prototypes.
-Use RAG when the corpus grows, repeats, needs ranking, or needs citations.
+Long context can replace retrieval setup for bounded inputs.
+It does not replace retrieval strategy when the corpus grows, repeats, needs ranking, or needs source control.

 Vector Database vs Full-text SearchVector Database vs Full-text Search: Which Retrieval Should You Use?